JonPSmith/AspNetReactSamples/README.md

 # AspNetReactSamples

-Wecome to this ASP.NET solution which contains examples of how to incorporate, build and Unit Test [React](https://facebook.github.io/react/) front-end inside an ASP.NET Core and ASP.NET MVC5 application.
+Wecome to this ASP.NET solution which contains examples of how to incorporate, build and Unit Test [React](https://facebook.github.io/react/) front-end inside an ASP.NET Core (RC2) and ASP.NET MVC5 application.

 ### This solution is supported by an article [???? to come ????](#) that goes through the examples in detail.

-The example projects are designed to be scalable up to a real-world, production-ready applications with full build, test, and deploy capabilities.
+The example projects are designed to be scalable up to a real-world, production-ready applications with full build, test, and deployment capabilities.
-The features I have covered in these examples are:

-- Ability to build one big SPA, and/or multiple small React components.
-- Ability to build a production, minified JavaScript files.
-- Ability to run the code locally and debug it.
-- Ability to Unit Test the React code, and debug it.
-- The build process must work on ASP.NET Core and ASP.NET MVC5
-- The build process must be automatable.

-Licence: MIT
+**Licence: MIT**

 ## What is included in this solution